for parents, students, teachers

 Students may not bring any medications unless indicated on their Medical Questionnaire.
 This includes over the counter pain medications.
 All medications will be carried and dispensed by Kroka’s teachers unless, prior to the program, parents have made other arrangements.
 Please give all medications to your child’s teacher after the parent circle and include dosage and other written instructions directly on the Medical Questionnaire.

-It has been our experience that many students who are taking Ritalin during the school year to help with focus have done well without medication while at Kroka.
+It has been our experience that many students who are taking prescription drugs for attention deficit during the school year have done well without medication while at Kroka.
 If this is something you would like to consider for your child we would be happy to discuss this with you.

 You know your child better than anyone else.
 We want to make sure the children feel ready to come to camp and sleep away from their families for an extended period of time, as children all develop at different rates.
 It is of course absolutely normal for children to experience some sadness and missing of their families.
 During moments of homesickness we work to support children by singing, telling stories and jokes, and rubbing backs.
 If there is some cuddly friend your child would like to bring with him/her to help with these moments, they are more than welcome to do so.
 We always do our best to make your child feel at home, however if it just does not seem to be the right timing for your child to be here, we will ask you to come and get them.
 From our past experience, children are not able to invest in camp if they are asked to try it with the promise that if it doesn’t work you (the parents) will come and pick them up.
 We ask you to carefully consider the question of homesickness on the registration form, and would be more than happy to speak with you about any concerns.